 - 4 cloves garlic minced

 - 1/4 tsp salt or to taste

 - 10 slices bacon

 - Preheat oven to 425 F degrees.
 Line a baking sheet with parchment paper.

 - Cut the stem from each jalapeno and remove the seeds, carefully so the jalapenos don't break.

 - In a large bowl mix the cream cheese with sun dried tomatoes, basil, garlic and salt and pepper.

 - Fill a pastry bag or Ziploc bag with the cream cheese mixture.
 Squeeze the filling into each jalapeno, don't overfill them too much as they will spurt of during cooking.

 - Wrap each pepper with 1 slice of bacon and secure the bacon with a toothpick.

-- Bake for 20 minutes and then turn the oven on to broil and bake for another couple minutes until bacon is nice and crisp.
+- Bake for 20 minutes and then turn the oven on to broil and broil for 2 minutes until bacon is nice and crisp.